dwyl/mvp/BUILDIT.md

 # 11. Tags

 In this section we're going to add tags to items.
-Tags belong to a person (ie different user can create the same tag name).
+Tags belong to a person (ie. different users can create the same tag name).
 A person can't create tag duplicates (case insensitive).